Sleuth vs. minware

 If you want additional visibility (work type, tech debt, active dev effort, etc.), you have to painstakingly label tickets or log time by hand.

-“Instead of AI replacing engineers, maybe it should replace tedious non-engineering work that wastes their time.”
+“Instead of AI replacing engineers, maybe it should help them get better.”

 Kevin Borders